 TOEFL iBT and IELTS exam scores are valid for two years from the date the test was taken.
 Scores that expire before the start of classes for the current admissions year may be used in your application only if the official score report is received in our office prior to its expiration.
 It is your duty to confirm with the admissions office receipt of your official test score prior to its expiration.

 TOEFL iBT (Test of English as a Foreign Language)

 The UC Davis Graduate School of Management accepts the TOEFL iBT exam (in-person or at-home).

 The minimum score requirement for the TOEFL iBT is 100.

-The institution code is 4834, the division is the Graduate Business Division, and the department code is 02.
+The institution code is 4834 and the division is the Graduate Business Organization.

 For more information on TOEFL iBT, please contact Educational Testing Service (ETS) at (609) 771-7100.

 We accept TOEFL iBT scores from tests administered by the Educational Testing Service and sent to us directly by the TOEFL office.

 Note: UC Davis Graduate School of Management does not accept TOEFL MyBest scores, or TOEFL ITP Plus or TOEFL Essentials examinations at this time.